 Lighting wiring is best done during deck construction, which may be the deciding factor if you do the work or not.
 If you are comfortable building your own deck, you probably can do low voltage wiring yourself.
 If you are hiring someone to build your deck, work with your contractor in lighting your deck.
 Even if you go with a DIY lighting kit, the installation process will be smoother, having the contractor install the lighting as they are building your deck.
 Wiring is best hidden which requires the wires to be run during construction when the wires can be hidden.
 Opening up railing and decking after to install wire will cost more in labour and material than having it done during construction.

 I hope this was helpful in lighting your deck.
-If you are looking for some more lighting inspiration, Click hereOpens in a new tab. to go to Next Luxury 60 deck lighting ideas.
+If you are looking for some more lighting inspiration, Click here to go to Next Luxury 60 deck lighting ideas.